Carthar/Carthar-ACE-Custom-Content/README.md

 Custom Content developed for ACE.

-Feel free to use my content on your custom ACE server.
+This content is free to use for any custom server.
+Please credit the original author.